Jump to content

 Funding

-mahari’s project has been developed with the support of the New Works Initiative Chicago Commission Program, which fosters the artistic and professional growth of Chicago artists, providing consistent and comprehensive support for their development.
+cat mahari’s project has been developed with the support of the New Works Initiative Chicago Commission Program, which fosters the artistic and professional growth of Chicago artists, providing consistent and comprehensive support for their development.
 The commission also connects their work with the national and international performance network.

-Chicago Performs is supported by the New Works Initiative, which puts the creative process at the heart of the MCA’s relationship with Chicago by supporting the development of new performances and creative projects.
-Lead support for the New Works Initiative is provided by Elizabeth A. Liebman.
+In Progress is supported by the New Works Initiative which puts the creative process at the heart of the MCA’s relationship with Chicago by supporting the development of new performances and creative projects.